BEROCHLU/sakata/README.md

 # Note

-Despite its vulnerabilities, Node.js 16 is chosen for its high speed.
 In this repository, I improved the speed of dot product calculations by replacing the 'dot' function from mathjs with the standard 'reduce' function.
 Consequently, the learning speed is now faster compared to brain.js.